International – FAQ

 What is the specific document requirement for my country?

-Applicants who have been educated outside of Canada should review the general admission requirements [PDF] based on country/curriculum of study.
+Applicants who have been educated outside of Canada should review the general admission requirements for their country on our How to Apply webpage.

 What documents do I need to apply?